-Contrary to what you might believe, the oldest evidence of the “lotus pose” does not come from Asia, but from the Mesolithic burials of Lepenski` Vir culture, modern-day Serbia (9,500 BC).
+Contrary to popular belief, the earliest evidence of the “lotus pose” comes not from Asia, but from the Mesolithic burials of the Lepenski Vir culture in modern-day Serbia (9,500 BC).

-The oldest evidence of Swastika comes from a bird-shaped object, discovered in Mezine, Ukraine.
-It dates to more-less the same period as these burials (10,000 BC).
+The oldest evidence of the Swastika can be found in a bird-shaped object discovered in Mezine, Ukraine, dating back to approximately 10,000 BC, which happens to be the same period as the Mesolithic burials in Lepenski Vir.

 In Sanskrit, Veda means “knowledge”.
 In Slavic languages, like Czech, Slovak and Polish this word has the same meaning.
 A Slavic word for God is “Bog”, while a rich person is “bogat” and the same parallel exists in Sanskrit where “Bhaga” means “Lord” as well as “wealth, prosperity”.
 The list of such cognates is way too long to be mentioned here.
 However, the similarities are strikingly noticeable when it comes to religious concepts.
 Here are some of the most interesting examples:

 The law of Karma

 The wheel of Karma is known as Dharmachakra.
 It looks like a ship’s helm.
 Interestingly, in the Serbian language, the word for the helm is “kormilo”.
 Moreover, the Sanskrit noun “dharma” is a derivation from the root dhṛ, meaning “to hold, maintain, keep”.
 In Serbian dr-žati means “to hold, maintain, keep” – the same root.

 Holy mountain – Sveta gora – Sveta-giri

 The name of Mount Athos, one of the holiest places of the Orthodox religion, is “Sveta Gora” in all Slavic languages.
 The words mean literally “Holy/Bright Mountain”, from Slavic words “svetal” – bright and “svet” – holy.
 There are dozens of other “holy mountains” scattered across the Slavic territories.

 Interestingly, the same meaning exists in Sanskrit, as well as the toponym itself.